FPGA-Research-Manchester/OrkhestraFPGAStream/docs/README.md

 For duplicating you can just pull integers from multiple locations.
 The input crossbar has two pulling selections while the output has one.
 Let's start with the output pulling selection.
 The horisontal pull.
 If you want to duplicate the first integer you will just have to configure two positions to have the value from position 0.
 And then for the vertical shuffling you can choose to which chunks the first integer goes to.
 For the vertical pulling it is the same.
 Just you can also duplicate with the vertical shuffle.

 But there are limits to how much we can dublicate!
 If all of the 32 chunks have valid data in them there isn't a 33rd chunk to use.
 Some of the data will be overwritten then.
 It's the same for the horisontal duplication.
 If all of the 16 integers in a chunk are valid then the duplication will overwrite some valid data.
 The horisontal duplication can't be fixed since we can't make the interface any wider.
 So duplicating on the output crossbar is restricted.
 On the input side you have another direction to duplicate though.
 And that direction can be expanded.
 If you are using all 32 chunks then you can reduce the burst size and you'll gain empty chunks to use!
+More about that later on.

 ### A compromise to support diagonal moves

 One solution described at the end of this document would be to insert junk data into the records before the crossbar.
 The junk data inserts don't fix the clashing problem all the time though because the inserts aren't fine grain enough.
 Thus we won't be trying to use it.
 It allows us to tightly pack the records but the extra complexity is not worth it at the moment since the interface throughput is larger than the AXI bursts anyway so we can afford to be more relaxed with the data packing.
 So the idea is to have the record contain junk data bubbles.

 This is fine for input.
-For output it's not that good since the DBMS would expect record fields in the order it requested.
+For output it's not that good since then we are wasting the limited throughput for transporting garbage data.
+But the DBMS would expect record fields in the order it requested and this constraint allows the solution to be simple.
 The solution will be using NULL columns which then can be removed in software while writing the results back to the filesystem.
+To further optimise this constraint can be ignored and then the columns can be in any arbitrary order on the output side to avoid NULL columns.

 #### Clash free input